canonical/craft-parts/docs/explanation/overlays.rst

           echo "${CRAFT_OVERLAY}" > "${CRAFT_PART_INSTALL}/indirect"

-Because ``no-overlay-access`` has no access to the overlay directory, the ``no-overlay-access`` step will fail, as the ``CRAFT_OVERLAY`` environment variable is unset.
-Removing that attempted access will make this project build.
+Because ``no-overlay-access`` has no access to the overlay directory, the ``no-overlay-access`` part will fail to build, as the ``CRAFT_OVERLAY`` environment variable is unset.
+Removing that attempted access will make this file build.

 .. _overlay_layers: